Enneagram vs Spiritual Gifts: What Each One Tells You

 How to Use Both Wisely

-Use the Enneagram for: Self-awareness, growth, relationships, understanding your default patterns
+- Use the Enneagram for self-awareness, growth, relationships, understanding your default patterns under stress.

-Use both together for: A more complete picture of how God made you — your motivations AND your empowerments
+- Use both together for a richer picture of how God made you — your motivations and your Spirit-given empowerments.

-Use neither as: A substitute for prayer, Scripture, community, or the voice of the Holy Spirit
+- Use neither as a substitute for prayer, Scripture, community, or godly counsel.

 A Prayer for Integration